kyverno/website/content/en/policies/other/require_imagepullsecrets.md

 subject: Pod
 policyType: "validate"
 description: >
     Some registries, both public and private, require credentials in order to pull images from them.
-This sample policy checks those images and if they come from a registry other than ghcr.io or quay.io an `imagePullSecret` is required.
+This policy checks those images and if they come from a registry other than ghcr.io or quay.io an `imagePullSecret` is required.
 ---

 ## Policy Definition